AdminTurnedDevOps/CapabilityPE/README.md

 # CapabilityPE (capipe)

-`capipe`, which stands for Capibilities Platform Engineering, allows you to specify capabilities that you want to install within your Platform Engineering environment.
+`capipe`, which stands for Capibility Platform Engineering, allows you to specify capabilities that you want to install within your Platform Engineering environment.

 ![](images/capipe.png)